Meli-Pook/Meli-Pook/README.md

 - 🌸 I'm in my 2nd year in college!
 - 💮 I mostly use HTML and CSS (at the moment ehe)
 - 🌻 I'm currently trying to learn Java!
-- 🌼 Currently obsessed with gardening and bagels
 - 🪷 I love drawing, crocheting, sewing, and animating in my free time
 - 🌺 I love making websites and plan on making a game in the future(❁´◡`❁)